 Some of the simpler features you might want to have are a built-in cooling fan and a cup holder for staying hydrated during your workout.

-Here’s our balanced roundup of 10 top-rated home ellipticals with different features and price points:
+Here’s our balanced roundup of 10 best home ellipticals with different features and price points: